 Note:--Data for 2006-2009 are revised and for 2010 are preliminary.
 Data on imports and exports cover the international trade of 205 countries or areas.
 The total value of exports is consistently less than the value of imports, probably because charges for insurance, freight, and similar expenses were included in the import value, but not in the export value.
 The seven fishery commodity groups covered by this table are: 1.
 Fish, fresh, chilled or frozen; 2.
 Fish, dried, salted, or smoked; 3.
 Crustaceans and mollusks, fresh, dried, salted, etc.; 4.
-Fish products and preparations, whether or not in airtight containers; 6.
+Fish products and preparations, whether or not in airtight containers; 5.
+Crustacean and mollusk products preparations, whether or not in airtight containers; 6.
 Oils and fats, crude or refined, of aquatic animal origin; and 7.
 Meals, solubles, and similar animal foodstuffs of aquatic animal origin.